Skip to content

 EC2 network interfaces should have source/destination checking enabled

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_network_interface.

 resource "aws_network_interface" "this" {